epomatti/typescript-boilerplate/README.md

 ## Contributing 🤝

 Feel free to fork and send a pull request.

-If possible, [register a new enhancement](https://github.com/epomatti/typescript-boilerplate/issues) issue for tracking and automatic changelog.
+If possible, also [register a new enhancement](https://github.com/epomatti/typescript-boilerplate/issues) issue for tracking and automatic changelog.

 ## Changelog